DeLoss Dodds

-DeLoss Dodds (born August 8, 1939) was the sixth men's athletic director of The University of Texas at Austin.
+DeLoss Dodds (born August 8, 1937) is an American university sports administrator who was the sixth men's athletic director of The University of Texas at Austin.

 During his tenure as AD from the fall of 1981 to November 2013, Texas won 19 National Championships and 287 conference titles.
-Dodds announced on October 1, 2013 that he would be retiring in 2014.
+Dodds announced on October 1, 2013, that he would be retiring in 2014.
 Dodds became a special assistant to University of Texas President Bill Powers on November 25, 2013.

 Biography

-Dodds was born August 8, 1939 in Riley, Kansas.
+Dodds was born August 8, 1937, in Riley, Kansas.
 He is married to Mary Ann (née Chamberlain); they have two daughters, Deidre, and Debra and one son, Doug.